 Top Five Thor Covers by Walt Simonson

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at the five best covers by Walter Simonson, who did a NUMBER of tremendous covers during his run on Thor.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at the five best covers by Walter Simonson, who did a NUMBER of tremendous covers during his run on Thor.
 There are a bunch of covers that I did NOT put on the list that would be among the best covers Thor has ever seen had it not been for these five (Simonson’s last issue as well as #350 stand out in particular).

 Here are the top five…